Which tomato variety is the best to grow in Kenya?

 Cherry tomatoes in Kenya are Chika and Koko

-Looking for the highly priced tomato types?
-Are you looking for the best tomato variety to eat raw without cooking.
+Looking for the highly-priced tomato types?
+Are you looking for the best tomato variety to eat raw without cooking?
 Cherry tomatoes such as the Chika and KoKo are eaten raw without cooking.
-Given their growing demand in Kenya they are the highly profitable for tomato sellers.
-They are nutritious with antioxidant properties which would be beneficial especially to health challenged groups.
+Given their growing demand in Kenya, they are highly profitable for tomato sellers.
+They are nutritious with antioxidant properties which would be beneficial especially to health-challenged groups.
 If you want to diversify your tomato farming, here are the 2 cherry varieties to consider.

 Chika